TERREMEMBER/znbase/docs/content/stable/benchmark/resilience/_index.md

     weight: 21
 ---

-For a tutorial that explores how YugabyteDB handles component failure and provides high availability (HA), see [Fault tolerance](../../../explore/fault-tolerance).
+For a tutorial that explores how ZNbaseDB handles component failure and provides high availability (HA), see [Fault tolerance](../../../explore/fault-tolerance).

 <div class="row">